 Again, please don't let these potential medical conditions alarm you too much.
 The chances are slim that you have one of these health problems, but at the same time, however, I also don't want you to completely disregard the possibility.
 If you think that an underlying health problem may be the cause of your fatigue, I urge you to consult a skilled, empathetic physician and have some screening tests to identify a potential illness or rule it out.
 Even if you don't think an illness is your culprit, after reading this book and implementing the recommended changes, if you still find yourself at the same level of debilitating fatigue, make an appointment with your physician for a thorough exam.

 What Is My Fatigue Trying to Tell Me?

 So now you know that your fatigue is definitely not telling you that you need to get a new life, blame yourself, or take external and unnatural "energy boosters."
 And you know that your fatigue is probably not telling you that you need to identify and treat a major illness.

-Next, I want to help you figure out what your fatigue is really trying to tell you -- the universal answers to your female energy crisis, the choices you make every day in how you live.
+Next, I want to help you figure out what your fatigue is really trying to tell you.
 Your fatigue may be begging you to make other choices to take care of your body from the inside out.
 Your body may be telling you that it desperately needs to be replenished by one or more of the 8 natural energy sources.